Skip to content

 The other side effect we’ve seen is fatigue.
 We don’t want you NOT eating, just eating reduced portions.
 Severe caloric restriction can lower your metabolism and make you sleepy.
 Working out and sleeping 8 hours can combat feeling tired as well.

-How long can I stay on Semaglutide?
+How long can I stay on Semaglutide? add

 Semaglutide is the only FDA approved weight loss medication proven to be safe and effective to stay on long term.
-Once titrated to appropriate or maximum dosage, you can continue on semaglutide as a maintenance medication in order to continue your weight loss goals or maintain your goal weight.
+Once titrated to appropriate or maximum dosage, you can continue on Semaglutide as a maintenance medication in order to continue your weight loss goals or maintain your goal weight.
 In studies, patients have been on this medication for up to a year.

-How much weight can I expect to lose on Semaglutide?
+How much weight can I expect to lose on Semaglutide? add

 Although we all want a “magic medication” that will allow us to lose weight with little to no effort, this is just not practical.
 Your weight loss depends on how well, or poorly, you address the other facets of your lifestyle.
-Lucky for you, Semaglutide makes it more challenging to overeat.
+Luckily for you, Semaglutide makes it more challenging to overeat.
 Since diet is 80% of the battle, you’ll be well on your way to your goal weight.

-What is the dosing schedule for Semaglutide?
+What is the dosing schedule for Semaglutide? add

 Dosing titration as follows based on tolerance: